ViniciusX22/whatsapp-scheduler/README.md

 # WhatsApp Scheduler

-A WhatsApp message scheduler that uses Evolution API and Trigger.dev for scheduling messages.
+A WhatsApp message scheduler deployed on Vercel that uses Evolution API and Trigger.dev for scheduling messages.

 ## Setup